qbradq/sharduo/README.md

 ### Known Defects ###
 * Player mobile is not properly updated when mounting
-* Player is unable to "hop" up onto stairs that are suspended above the ground higher than uo.StepHeight.
-This is the expected behavior of the client and many stairs are suspended in this way.

 ### Required Features and Tasks ###
-* Signs around Britain
 * Line of sight checks
 * Start decorating Britain